Cherreads

 Shikaku, now worn down from five straight months of paperwork and budgeting, looked more like a hostage than a government official.

-"I miss raising deer."
+"I miss raising deer in our own land."

 Sarutobi chuckled and changed the subject.
 "What about the Uchiha Clan?"